Sean P. Williams

 Director, Business Development

-He began his professional career in Washington D.C. on the staff of Congressman Jeb Hensarling before taking a position in the Upper Chamber where he worked for Senator Rick Santorum where he assisted the legislative and judiciary teams on policy development.
+He began his professional career in Washington D.C. on the staff of Congressman Jeb Hensarling before taking a position in the Upper Chamber where he worked for Senator Rick Santorum.
+In this role he assisted The Senator’s legislative and judiciary teams on policy development.
 Mr. Sanborn traveled as an aide to The Senator on a day to day basis in the District and during Pennsylvania events.
-After leaving Capitol Hill Mr. Sanborn served in the administration of George W. Bush.
-Mr. Sanborn started in the office of Operations and Advance as a Representative of The Secretary before his promotion to the Director of Field Operations for Labor Secretary Elaine L. Chao where he was responsible for the coordination and deployment of the Secretary’s advance and traveling teams which included staff and security protection, domestically and globally.
+After leaving Capitol Hill Mr. Sanborn served as a Political Appointee in the administration of George W. Bush.
+Mr. Sanborn started in the office of Operations and Advance as a Representative of The Secretary before his promotion to the Director of Field Operations, for Labor Secretary Elaine L. Chao.
+In this position he was responsible for the coordination and deployment of the Secretary’s advance and traveling teams which included staff and security protection, domestically and globally.

 Mr. Sanborn holds a BA in History & Political Science and a minor in International Relations from Gettysburg College in Pennsylvania.

 Amy Dunkirk, Senior Accounting Manager, supervises the daily accounting functions for Protection Strategies, Inc. She provides financial analysis and projections to management and has been working for PSI since June of 2015

 Ms Dunkirk is an Accounting professional with 26 years of experience in Government Contracting.
 Prior to coming to PSI, Amy spent 9 years as a consultant with a Deltek partner.
 There she worked with clients to implement Accounting software and train employees to ensure they had DCAA compliant Accounting Systems and a working knowledge of Federal Acquisition Regulations, Federal Travel Regulations, and Service Contract Act requirements.